 What is the difference between a Wellness Visit and a physical?

 The Medicare Annual Wellness Visit is less extensive than a physical.
-A physical would include things like bloodwork and other tests that don’t take place at the Medicare Annual Wellness Visit.
+A physical would include bloodwork and other tests that don’t occur at the Medicare Annual Wellness Visit.

 How much does the Medicare Annual Wellness Visit cost?